yashoswalyo/MERGE-BOT/README.md

 help - How to use Bot
 about - About the bot
 login - Access bot
-broadcast - (admin only) Broadcast message to bot users stats - (admin only) check bots stats
+log - (admin only) Get log file from server broadcast - (admin only) Broadcast message to bot users stats - (admin only) check bots stats
 ```